SAP-archive/cloud-workflow-codejam/exercises/03/readme.md

 ### 4. Connect to perform initial setup of the SAP Cloud Connector

-In this step you will log on to the SAP Cloud Connector in your browser, and use the administration interface to perform some initial setup.
+In this step you will log on to the SAP Cloud Connector in your browser, and use the administration interface to perform some initial setup, in particular, connecting it to the SAP Cloud Platform.

 :point_right: Open your browser and go to the SAP Cloud Connector administration UI at [https://localhost:8443](https://localhost:8443).
 Remember that this is only possible because, with the `-p 8443:8443` parameter earlier, you specified that port 8443 in the container (which is where SAP Cloud Connector is *actually* running and listening) should be exposed to your machine, the container's host (where Docker is running), also on port 8443.